haqpl/haqpl.github.io/_posts/2019-10-23-Introducing-sqlmap-into-non-HTTP-services.md

 ## Working example:

-Below you can see an example usage of `shiny-garbanzo` and the corresponding output of sqlmap, which identified and successfully exploited four different types of SQLi vulnerability in non-HTTP service.
+Below you can see an example usage of `shiny-garbanzo` and the corresponding output of `sqlmap`, which identified and successfully exploited four different types of SQLi vulnerability in non-HTTP service.

 {% include figure.html file="/assets/shiny-garbanzo.png" alt="/assets/shiny-garbanzo.png" number="1" caption="SQL injection in non-HTTP service." %}